workkkfor2012/gemini-coder/README.md

 Coding agents are designed to offload the burden of relevant context selection from the programmer.
 With today's advancements in LLMs capabilities, the technology is dramatically accelerating the pace a new code is created.
 For some it is too fast too keep up though.
 Over time, they lose confidence in their knowledge of the codebase they work on.
 Verifying AI-suggested changes becomes challenging, and bugs or unintended behaviors slip in more easily than ever.

-CWC does not prompt-engineer any form of autonomous AI assistance, instead, it expects programmer to be constantly in the loop with the evolving codebase by requiring careful context selections and precise instructions.
+CWC does not prompt-engineer any form of autonomous AI assistance, instead, it expects programmer to be constantly in the loop with the evolving codebase by requiring careful context selections.

 This friction rewards in:

 - building mental model of the codebase,
 - zero idle waiting for the AI to figure things out,
-- 10X ai-related spending reduction.
+- efficiency and afforability of AI-assistance.

-Non-agentic approach to coding is suggested but not enforced.
-CWC is flexible enough to allow building custom agentic workflows as shown in the [community post written by @illumineawake](https://github.com/robertpiosik/CodeWebChat/discussions/316).
+The extension's unique desing allows building powerful agentic workflows as shown in the [community post written by @illumineawake](https://github.com/robertpiosik/CodeWebChat/discussions/316).

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>